Abhiav-Raj/Rock-Paper-Scissor/README.md

-Here’s a sample README for your Rock Paper Scissors game on GitHub:
+Here’s an updated version of your README to reflect that the game uses **Socket.IO** for real-time communication:

 ---

 # Rock Paper Scissors Game

-This is a simple **Rock Paper Scissors** game built using **HTML**, **CSS**, and **JavaScript**.
-The game allows users to play against the computer.
+This is a **Rock Paper Scissors** game built using **HTML**, **CSS**, **JavaScript**, and **Socket.IO**.
+The game allows two players to play against each other in real-time.
 Players can choose between rock, paper, or scissors, and the game will determine the winner based on the classic rules.

 ## Features
-- Play against the computer.
+- **Real-time multiplayer**: Play against another player in real-time using Socket.IO.
 - Easy-to-use interface with clear choices.
 - Display results for each round (win, lose, or draw).
 - Simple animations and interactions for a smooth user experience.

 ## Installation

-To play the game locally:
+To run the game locally:

 1. Clone the repository:
    ```bash